Agoric/documentation/main/getting-started/deploying.md

 Dapp into your directory as they are, or you can modify the scripts as suggested later in this document.

 Remember, your Dapp has three primary subdirectories:
-- `contract/`which contains files relating to your smart contract itself.
+- `contract/` contains files defining your on-chain smart contract.
-- `api/`which contains files enabling the UI frontend to communicate via HTTP/WebSocket to an on-chain backend contract instance and start your Dapp contract instance and backend.
+- `api/` contains files enabling the UI frontend to communicate via HTTP/WebSocket to an on-chain backend contract instance and start your Dapp contract instance and backend.
-- `ui/` which contains files relating to your contract's user interface.
+- `ui/` contains files relating to your contract's browser user interface.

 ## How it works